mxmxmarexmxm/ChatFlix/README.md

 # ChatFlix

-ChatFlix is a web application built with React, Firebase, and CSS modules, with authentication via Gmail.
-The app is designed to look and feel like NetFlix, but instead of movies, it is all about programming and related topics."
+ChatFlix is a web application built with React, Firebase, and CSS modules.
+The app is designed to look and feel like NetFlix, but instead of movies, it is all about programming and related topics.

 ## Features